 Big news, right?
-She gets lots of cold emails.
+She gets lots of cold emails

-Well, she gets lots of bad cold emails.
+Mostly bad cold emails.

-As were the follow-ups.
+And so were the follow-ups.

 So, ladies and gentlemen, here it is – a collection of practical tips and real-life examples for how to write a follow-up if you haven’t heard back, courtesy of Nick Campbell.

 The fact is that even with a great value proposition, a promise of immediate value, a clear call to action and a killer subject line, you’re unlikely to get amazing results with your first pitch.
 People live their lives on the other side of your outreach funnel.
 Even your target audience may not respond positively to your message.

 Spam filters can get in the way, your request for a quick chat can be ignored or the people you thought were your potential clients really aren’t — there’s a lot that can keep you away from your desired outcome of starting an initial conversation.

 That’s why need follow-up emails, to try again to change prospects from indifferent to interested and move them closer to a discovery call, in-person conversation or other goal.

 There’s nothing wrong with sending follow-up emails.
 It’s a standard and familiar practice for everyone involved.
 As a sender, it gives you another chance to start that conversation or share a gentle reminder.
 For prospects, follow-up emails often serve as a helpful reminder email since people are busy and emails can fall through the cracks and disappear from your mental radar.